Tuesday, June 23, 2015

 PERFORMANCES

 Had director Silvio Narizzano been granted his wish of casting British stage actress Flora Robson (Black Narcissus) in the role of Mrs. Trefoile, Die!
 Die!
 My Darling! would have been a very different film indeed.
-A director from television making his first feature film, the openly-gay Narizzano had no interest in turning his debut effort into a flaming camp-fest, but Bankheads's attachment to the project made it a fait accompli.
+A director from television making his first feature film, the openly gay Narizzano had no interest in turning his debut effort into a flaming camp-fest, but Bankhead's attachment to the project made it a fait accompli.
 Narizzano has gone on record as not being very fond of Bankhead’s performance here (not surprisingly, the actress was intoxicated a great deal of the time) and for finding the hyperactive musical score more appropriate to a cartoon than a suspense thriller.

 Similar Themes - Similar Posters